 Bowen Park is part of Census Tract 16.02, as is Ladera Crest, Dreamland, and Slater Park (Dreamland and Slater Park are located just south of Bowen Park).
 Please take a look at the census data that I’ve posted at the end of this article.
 Bowen Park and its surrounding neighborhoods have extremely high levels of poverty and a per capita income that’s less than half that of the city as a whole.

 The City of Winston-Salem’s Marketing Department ignored the harsh reality of Bowen Park in 2020.
-Instead, it focused on the Bowen Park of yesteryear when Karl Russell and other prominent African Americans lived there.
+Instead, it focused on the Bowen Park of yesteryear when Carl Russell and other prominent African Americans lived there.
 Watching Bowen Park: A Dream Realized, you would never know that Bowen Park has serious needs that the City has failed to address.
 Bowen Park: A Dream Realized should serve as a catalyst to encourage more community investments in Bowen Park.

 “Bowen Park was one of the first local post-World War II subdivisions developed for African American buyers.”